Metallurgical and Materials Engineering

 MTGN251.
 METALLURGICAL AND MATERIALS THERMODYNAMICS.
 3.0 Semester Hrs.

-(I) Applications of thermodynamics in extractive and physical metallurgy and materials science.
+Applications of thermodynamics in extractive and physical metallurgy and materials science.
 Thermodynamics of solutions including solution models and thermodynamic properties of alloys and slags.
 Reaction equilibria with examples in alloy systems and slags.
 Phase stability analysis.
 Thermodynamic properties of binary alloys in the solid state, defect equilibrium, and interactions.
-Prerequisites: MATH112, CHGN122 or CHGN125, and PHGN100.
 3 hours lecture; 3 semester hours.
+Prerequisite: MATH112, CHGN122 or CHGN125, and PHGN100.

 MTGN272.
 MME FIELD SESSION.
 3.0 Semester Hrs.